Public opinion on gun control in the United States: 2013

+2014

+In December 2014, a well-known survey conducted by the Pew Research Center seemed to validate this idea (Pew Research Center, 2014).
+The survey posed the question, "[W]hat do you believe is of greater significance - safeguarding the rights of Americans to possess firearms or regulating gun ownership?"
+Out of the respondents, 52% expressed their support for the rights of gun owners, marking a 7-point rise from the same question asked in January 2013.

 2015

-A poll conducted by CBS News and New York Times in October 2015 found that 92% of Americans supported universal background checks for all gun sales.
+A poll conducted by CBS News and New York Times in October 2015 found that 92% of Americans supported "universal background checks for all gun sales".

 Pew Research Center poll in August 2015 can be looked at as well for asking surveyors based on partisan lines about background checks for gun shows and private sales.
 Polling from the research center show that Republicans (79%) and Democrats (88%) want background checks for gun show transactions and private sales.
-This bipartisan view also is expanded upon for barring mentally ill stricken people from obtaining a firearm with Democrats being 81% and Republicans being 79% in favor of this gun control proposal.
+This bipartisan view also is expanded upon for barring mentally ill stricken people from obtaining a firearm, with Democrats being 81% and Republicans being 79% in favor of this gun control proposal.

-While there is a more concise statistical agreement upon background checks for all gun sales there is a growth in people looking at the rights of gun owners.
+While there is a more concise statistical agreement upon background checks for all gun sales, there is a growth in people looking at the rights of gun owners.
 From a Pew Research Center poll that came out in August 2015 there has been a change in opinion on how people view gun rights vs controlling gun ownership.
 Throughout the various years (2008, 2011) when polling on this topic took place, there was a steady stance on the belief that controlling gun ownership should come before gun rights.
 In 2008 there was a 49% vs. 45% poll which favored control of gun ownership, as well as in 2011 there was a concurrent agreement of the last poll but with the numbers of 51% to 45%.
 This would change when the polling topic would be surveyed again in 2014 and published in 2015.
 The poll found that 52% had the view of protecting gun rights to 46% of people supporting control of gun ownership.